Graduate Studies In Mathematics

 Beyond the department Brown has other significant mathematical resources.
 The Division of Applied Mathematics is a separate department with its own faculty, degree programs, and course offerings.
 ICERM is an NSF-funded research institute that brings in long-term and short-term visitors for workshops, seminars, and courses.
 The Data Science Initiative is an interdisciplinary program.
 All of these have been useful to students in the program.

-PhD students may qualify for a Masters degree after (usually) two years.
-The department does not have a terminal Masters program.
+PhD students may qualify for a terminal Master's degree after (usually) two years.
+The department does not have a Master's program.